-- 130.(1) The jurisdiction of the court shall extend to any offence under this Act if the act constituting the offence takes place on board - (a) an aircraft registered in Barbados; - (b) a leased aircraft whose principal place of business is in Barbados; - (c) an aircraft which is in Barbados or flying over the territory of Barbados; and

-- (d) any aircraft in flight outside of the territory of Barbados if - (i) the next landing of the aircraft is Barbados; - (ii) the pilot-in-command of the aircraft has delivered a person suspected of committing the offence to relevant authorities for prosecution of the offence; and - (iii) the pilot-in-command or an air operator does not request another Contracting State to prosecute the suspected person for such offence in accordance with the laws of that Contracting State. - (2) For the purposes of this section reference to the term "territory of Barbados" includes territorial waters.
+- 131.(1) The jurisdiction of the court shall extend to any offence under this Act if the act constituting the offence takes place on board - (a) an aircraft registered in Barbados; - (b) a leased aircraft whose principal place of business is in Barbados; - (c) an aircraft which is in Barbados or flying over Barbados; and - (d) any aircraft in flight outside of Barbados if - (i) the next landing of the aircraft is Barbados; - (ii) the pilot-in-command of the aircraft has delivered a person suspected of committing the offence to relevant authorities for prosecution of the offence; and - (iii) the pilot-in-command or an air operator does not request another contracting state to prosecute the suspected person for such offence in accordance with the laws of that contracting state. - (2) For the purposes of this section, reference to the term "Barbados" includes territorial waters.